 We are an online literary journal based in New York City looking to publish work that represents the lengths (or lack thereof) people will go to in order to make money and pay the bills (to keep the lights on, for instance).
 We are looking for inspired work that showcases this, whether it be the odd jobs that keep you up at night or the night that brings you odd jobs.
 If it's funky and helped you not get evicted, tells a story about someone who made a living scraping gum off park benches, or discusses the day to day life of a desk job, we want to hear from you.
 Check out our submissions page for more details.

-Jessalyn Johnson attends The New School's Creative Writing MFA program for fiction and holds a BA in English Literature from Grand Canyon University.
+Jessalyn Johnson is a graduate of The New School's Creative Writing MFA program for fiction and holds a BA in English Literature from Grand Canyon University.
 She currently lives in Brooklyn, New York.
 Her work is featured in Maudlin House, Barren Magazine, and Soft Cartel, among others.
 You can find her online here.

 Copyright © 2020 Whatever Keeps the Lights On - All Rights Reserved.